anantakrroy/30DaysOfUdacity/index.md

          - initialise the migration repo for storing migrations.
          - create a migration script using `flask_migrate`
          - run the migration script manually using `flask_script`
+   - Steps to implement migrations in flask app :
+      - Bootstrap migration : link to the flask app and db.
+      - Run `flask db init` to create a migration repository. *There is no need for `db.create_all()` anymore*
+      - Migration allows us to keep track of the changes to db schema.
+We can make changes to our db models, allow flask migrate to incorporate those changes, fine tune the migration scripts and finally run `db.upgrade` to implement those changes.

 ### Day 12-14 Complete CRUD application using Flask and SQLAlchemy